Purchase / Refinance Loans

 FHA Loans are insured by HUD and on a purchase, allow a loan-to-value of 96.5%.
 One major benefit of FHA loans is that the interest rate is normally lower than on conventional loans, and for borrowers with lower credit scores, the PMI can be more affordable.
 On most FHA loans, the PMI is permanent.

-Jumbo Loans are loans that exceed the conventional loan amount of $484,350 (for 2019).
+Jumbo Loans are loans that exceed the conforming loan amount, which is set annually by Fannie Mae.
 On jumbo loans, there is more discretion on the part of the lender to determine guidelines, program parameters, and loan approval.

 VA Loans allow up to 100% loan-to-value, or no money down, and offer very competitive rates.
 They are insured by the VA.
 For some veterans, there is a funding fee that is rolled into the loan.
 In most cases, if the borrower is an eligible veteran, the VA loan is the most compelling loan option because of the rates and the 0% down requirement.